oracle-livelabs/em-omc/logging-analytics/substitution-function/create-substitution-function/create-substitution-function.md

          field that must be replaced say **(https:\/\/)([a-zA-Z0-9.-]+)(\/product\/)(\d+)**.</br>
       e.
 Specify **Replacement string/expression** , that should be  substituted in place of the original value of the input field say  **$1$2$3productcategory** in this case</br>
       f.
-For multiple occurrences of the string to be replaced, enable **Substitute all matches** check box.</br>
+For multiple occurrences of the string to be replaced within a field, enable **Substitute all matches** check box.</br>
       g.
 In **Output Field** section, select the field that must store the new value of the input field after the original value is replaced with the substitution value say **Security Destination Endpoint URL**.</br>